 Oh one more thing…

 U-Verse TV. is a dead man walking.
 It’s been that way basically since the DIRECTV purchase, but AT&T is working as fast as it can to divest itself of U-Verse TV.
 It takes years to move past contracts that have been signed with local cities and towns, but they’re doing it.
-If you’re a U-Verse TV customer you’re getting bombarded with great deals to switch to DIRECTV or DIRECTV NOW, and you should take advantage of them now because you don’t know when it will be too late.
+If you’re a U-Verse TV customer you’re getting bombarded with great deals to switch to DIRECTV or AT&T TV, and you should take advantage of them now because you don’t know when it will be too late.